Ready to Play? Decide on your night of the week & skill level from the grid below!

 Remember… Always have fun!

-Intertube Water Polo facilities include (but not limited to) is Britannia Clubhouse Pool: Boys & Girls Club, 2825 Dumaurier Avenue
+Innertube Water Polo facilities include (but not limited to): Britannia Clubhouse Pool (Boys & Girls Club) 2825 duMaurier Avenue, Ottawa, ON.